-On 10 February 2023, NCR filed a complaint in the United States District Court for the Southern District of New York against Industries, seeking a declaration that Industries must compensate NCR for 60 per cent. of costs NCR incurred and incurs relating to the Kalamazoo River site on the asserted basis that the Kalamazoo River constitutes a 'Future Site' for the purposes of the Settlement Agreement.
-The Funding Agreement described above does not resolve any such claims.
+On 10 February 2023, NCR filed a complaint in the United States District Court for the Southern District of New York against Industries, seeking a declaration that Industries must compensate NCR for 60 per cent. of costs NCR incurred and incurs relating to the Kalamazoo River site on the asserted basis that the Kalamazoo River constitutes a 'Future Site' for the purposes of the CSA.
+The Funding Agreement described above does not resolve the claims.
 On 23 June 2023, Industries filed its defence and counterclaims in the proceedings.
-On 2 October 2023, NCR filed a motion for declaratory judgment on its complaint and to strike out Industries' defences and counterclaims.
-Industries has filed its reply to this motion.
-The date for the hearing of this motion has yet to be set.
+On 2 October 2023, NCR filed a motion for declaratory judgment on its complaint and to strike out Industries' affirmative defences and dismiss Industries' counterclaims.
+Industries opposed this motion.
+On 14 September 2024, the court issued a judgment in respect of the motion, striking out one of Industries' eight affirmative defences and dismissing three of Industries' five counterclaims.
+A pre-trial conference occurred on 30 October 2024, following which a case management order was issued.
+The parties are scheduled to complete all fact discovery by 11 July 2025.